The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/gunbreaker.md

 ![HeartOfStone](/img/jobs/tanks/gunbreaker/Heart_of_Stone.png)
 **Heart of Stone**

-Reduces damage taken by 15% for 7 seconds.
+Reduces damage taken by 15% for seven seconds.
 Can be used on self or a target party member in a 30y range.
-If used on a party member, any existing Brutal Shell shield will be copied onto them. \[i.e. if you have 4000 shield from Brutal Shell when you use it on them, they now have 4000 shield as well.]
+If used on a party member, any existing Brutal Shell shield will be copied onto them. (i.e. if you have 4000 shield from Brutal Shell when you use it on them, they now have 4000 shield as well.)

 ![Superbolide](/img/jobs/tanks/gunbreaker/Superbolide.png)
 **Superbolide**